-3.1.2.
-Authentication Infrastructure and Mechanisms
+3.1.2 Authentication Infrastructure and Mechanisms

-This authentication protocol is described in the context of the "security message exchange protocol" in Section 5.1.
-The messages that are used by this protocol are described in Section 5.1.5.3, Section 5.1.4.4, [4], and [5].
+The authentication service is described in the context of the "security message exchange protocol" in Section 5.1.
+The messages that are used by this protocol are described in Section 5.1.5.3, Section 5.1.4.4, [4], [5], and [6].

-3.1.3.
-Authentication Algorithms
+3.1.3 Authentication Algorithms

-Authentication is provided in the context of the Security Message Exchange protocol, described in Section 5.1.
 Authentication is performed using either symmetric (secret) key algorithms (such as DES) or asymmetric (public) key algorithms (such as RSA).
 With symmetric algorithms, before authentication can take place between two nodes, the two nodes need to have a shared secret key.
-With asymmetric key algorithms, the nodes only need to know each other's public keys.
+With asymmetric algorithms, the nodes only need to know each other's public keys.

-Before authentication can take place between two security agents, the two SA{service}s need to obtain keys for the cryptographic techniques.
+Before authentication can take place between two security agents, the two $SA{service}s$ need to obtain keys for the cryptographic techniques.